blaylockbk/Herbie/README.md

 >- **F02** has a 0-2 hour accumulation and a 1-2 hour accumulation.
 >- **F03** has a 0-3 hour accumulation and a 2-3 hour accumulation.
 >- etc.
+>
+> NOTE: When cfgrib reads a grib file with more than one accumulated precipitation fields, it will not read all the fields.
+I think this is an issue with cfgrib (see [issue here](https://github.com/ecmwf/cfgrib/issues/187)).
+The way around this is to key in on a *single* APCP field.
+See the `searchString` examples above for keying in on a single APCP field.
 <br>

 **Best of luck 🍀**